andrewacashner/hearingfaithms/chapters/chapter-3.md

 even been the composer's own compilation; or at least that Padilla had access to a similar set of sources.

+(insert table `ref:table:Voces-versions`)
+`label:table:Voces-versions`

 The 1647 *Cantores* text corresponds closely to the text both versions of *Voces, las de la capilla*.
 The first four lines are the same, except that Jalón's text has *Cantores* (singers) instead of *Voces* (voices) and *Niño* (child) instead of *Rey* (king).